just3ws/phalanx/README.md

 **TL;DR**

-> ♦ Diamonds shields cards
+> ♦ Diamonds shield cards
->     blocks twice if in front of a card
+> ╰─── blocks twice if in front of a card
 >
-> ♥ Hearts shields player
+> ♥ Hearts shield player
->     blocks twice if in front of a player
+> ╰─── blocks twice if in front of a player
 >
-> ♣ Clubs attacks cards
+> ♣ Clubs attack cards
->     doubles damage dealt to backrow cards
+> ╰─── doubles damage dealt to backrow cards
 >
-> ♠ Spades attacks players
+> ♠ Spades attack players
->     doubles damage dealt to player
+> ╰─── doubles damage dealt to player

 Suites are the little symbols you see on each card.
 The odds are if you're reading this in English then you'll likely be familiar with red Diamonds and